swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 `true` or `false`, and not rely on its default value.
 The reason for this is to avoid accidental SSO.

+A Service Provider MAY include a `<saml2:Subject>` element containing an identity in the `SPProvidedID` attribute.
+This identifier may be useful for some Identity Providers in the process of authenticating the user.
+For example, the Service Provider may supply an identifier that is the user's identity at the Identity Provider.
+This identifier may have been received as an attribute in a previous interaction with the Identity Provider.
+Other profiles within the Swedish eID Framework may further state more specific requirements about the use of the `SPProvided` attribute.

 > \[1\]: See section 3.1.1 of \[EidRegistry\].

 <a name="processing-requirements"></a>